Bella Hadid Splashes Around, Shows Off Assets In Orange Swimsuit At Beach In Mexico

 — Daily Mail Celebrity (@DailyMailCeleb) June 7, 2018

 Today on her Instagram account, the model shared that she is shooting for Love Magazine.
-In the up close photo, Bella looks stunning with her hair slicked back in a sleek black ponytail and smoky black eye makeup.
+In the up-close photo, Bella looks stunning with her hair slicked back in a sleek black ponytail and smoky black eye makeup.
 The model’s eyebrows are perfectly manicured and she sports subtle pink lipstick in the gorgeous shot.
-Within just two hours of being posted, the photo has already gained the attention of tons of Hadid’s 18 million plus followers with over 333,000 likes as well as 1,300 comments.
+Within just two hours of being posted, the photo has already gained the attention of tons of Hadid’s 18 million-plus followers with over 333,000 likes as well as 1,300 comments.

 It comes as no shock that many fans commented on the image to let Hadid know how beautiful she is.